 Know the disruptive technology running into LeanXcale

 LeanXcale can offer an incredible set of functionalities thanks to a never seen technology, as a result of 20 years of investigation of some of the most brilliant minds in the database field, led by the former UPM professor Ricardo Jimenez-Peris.

 Download the white paper or keep reading to discover all the features of LeanXcale’s next gen database.

 Traditional ACID databases do not scale out linearly or do not scale out at all.
 Companies have to develop complex architectures, with many problems, or scale up on expensive hardware.

-LeanXcale has developed the patented Iguazu technology to scale out linearly with no bottleneck from a single server to hundreds of servers.
+LeanXcale has developed the patented Iguazu technology to scale out linearly with no bottleneck from a single server to hundreds.
 It uses a distributed algorithm that processes transactions massively in parallel, maintaining all the ACID properties.

-LeanXcale has a shared-nothing architecture that enables it to run either a commodity cluster or the cloud.
-It is ready to manage any volume just adding new nodes with an excellent performance per node.
+LeanXcale has a shared-nothing architecture that enables it to run either on a commodity cluster or the cloud.
+It is ready to manage any volume just by adding new nodes with an excellent performance per node.
 Thanks to its linear scalability behavior, fifty nodes provide fifty times the performance of a single node.
 No more bottlenecks, nor sub-linear scalability.